 A Dorset Down ram can be used with confidence on any breed of ewe, and many farmers using Mule and hill ewes have been impressed by the much improved conformation of their lambs when sired by a Dorset Down.
-Difficult lambing cases will be eliminated even when used on lambs because of the small head and fine shoulders.
+Difficult lambing cases can be eliminated even when used on lambs because of the small head and fine shoulders.
 The lambs are very hardy at birth, vigorous and ready to suckle.

 Dorset Down rams will work at any time of the year, and because of their exceptionally high pheromone count also make very good teasers.